 Home comfort systems for heating and cooling

 One of the biggest problems smart home automation still has with iOS10 is voice recognition.
-Amazon continues to score big with their Alexa-powered line of devices, including the Echo, which allow the user to simply speak commands and interface with smart home technology.
+Amazon continues to score big with their Alexa devices, including the Echo, which allow the user to simply speak commands and interface with smart home technology.
 Apple has yet to come up with a satisfying competitor for Echo; while you can speak into your phone and get some help from Siri, you can’t do so unless you have that phone handy.
 Alexa technology is designed to understand and respond to the spoken word anywhere in your home.

-While Apple does not offer an Alexa style interface, third party developers have created apps designed to link the Android friendly Amazon device to the latest iOS from apple.
+While Apple does not offer an Alexa style interface, third-party developers have created apps designed to link the Android-friendly Amazon device to the latest iOS from Apple.
 Apps like the new Lexi were able to work with iOS 9, but with some issues – freezing and even a few instances of bricking were reported by consumers.
 The new iPhone rollout and iOS appear to offer improved integration with Alexa based devices, ideal for those who want to control their home’s smart automation by voice instead of by phone.

 Individual Manufacturer Integration Issues

-The latest iPhone iOS is not entirely trouble free.
+The latest iPhone iOS is not entirely trouble-free.
 Some manufacturers of smart home technology are reporting integration issues and advising consumers of limitations and of the steps being taken to eliminate issues.
 Kevo Touch to Open lock technology was one of the smart home devices that is impacted by a bug in the new iOS; both manufacturers worked together to swiftly resolve the issue for consumers.
 Owners of this Kwikset Bluetooth deadbolt will be able to restore full functionality with the new iOS 10.0.2 rollout.

 Contact us to learn more about securing your home with smart locks and automation; we’re committed to helping you explore the ways technology can help you safeguard your home and property.